raspberrypilearning/robot-antenna/README.md

 ### Software

-As well as an SD card loaded with Raspbian Wheezy you'll need:
+If you are running Raspbian Wheezy you'll need:

-- ScratchGPIO
+- The Latest version of Scratch (with GPIO support)

+If you are running Raspbian Jessie then The latest version of scratch is included.

 An SD card loaded with Raspbian Jessie will not require any additional software.